TamerZraiq/CPPPathFindingProject/README.md

 #### Why display functions are static free functions, not class methods

-The five print functions have no need for class state — they take everything they need as parameters.
+The five print functions have no need for class state, they take everything they need as parameters.
 Making them class methods would give them access to the entire private interface of `PathPlanning` for no reason.
 Declaring them `static` at file scope means they are invisible outside `pathFinding.cpp`, which prevents them from polluting the global namespace and makes it clear they are implementation details, not part of the public interface.

 ```cpp
 static void printRawGrid(const std::vector<std::vector<int>>& grid)